Here’s How to Apply For 9 Top Game Shows So You Can Win Cash & Prizes

 Participating in a game show is an easy and fun way to make extra money.
 Some are tougher to get on than others, but by registering for all of them, you can significantly increase your chances of becoming a contestant.

-For that reason, we’ve put together a list of nine of the most popular game shows and how you can audition for each one.
+For that reason, we’ve put together a list of nine of the most popular game shows and how you can apply for them.

 How to Audition: The first step to getting on “Jeopardy” is to take the online test.
 They’re are only held on certain dates, and upcoming tests are announced on the show and on its website, Jeopardy.com.
 Online tests are offered separately for each of the following age groups: adults, college students (full-time undergrads with no previous bachelor’s degrees) and teens 13 through 17 years old.